Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-04.md

 Your project does have to meet these criteria:

 - Built with react as a single page application
-  - Form elememts should implememt Controlled Component Pattern
+  - Form elements should implememt Controlled Component Pattern
 - Integrates or makes network request to an external API
   - Fetch and Render data with React from external libraries
 - Includes one of the following: